OndrejSladky/kmercamel/README.md

 - `p path_to_fasta` - the path to fasta file.
 This is a required argument.
 - `k k_value` - the size of one k-mer.
 This is a required argument.
 - `a algorithm` - the algorithm for mask optimization.
-Either `ones` for maximizing the number of 1s, `runs`for minimizing the number of runs of 1s, or `zeros` for minimizing the number of 0s.
+Either `ones` for maximizing the number of 1s, `runs` for minimizing the number of runs of 1s, or `zeros` for maximizing the number of 0s.
 Default `ones`.
 - `o output_path` - the path to output file.
 If not specified, output is printed to stdout.
 - `c` - treat k-mer and its reverse complement as equal.
 - `h` - print help.